 Digitizing the PDD allows large enterprises to house all key business objectives, enterprise constraints, and regulatory practices in one location and connect them to RPA opportunities digitally.
 Effectively, one central, digital library promotes enhanced context for the developer with all relevant information at their fingertips should they need it, ensuring everyone is on the same page and speaking the same language.

-The Blueprint Enterprise Automation Suite provides large enterprises with all the fundamental capabilities needed to scale RPA and reinforce collaboration and alignment for an accelerated time-to-value.
+Blueprint's Business Transformation Platform provides large enterprises with all the fundamental capabilities needed to scale RPA and reinforce collaboration and alignment for an accelerated time-to-value.

 Blueprint’s Business Transformation Platform is an integrated solution that allows organizations to design, connect, and align business processes to overall business strategy, customer needs, and enterprise constraints, and then feed all information into an organization’s RPA platform with a simple click of button, giving bot developers an invaluable head start to development with unparalleled context and visibility.
 Using Blueprint’s leading digital process discovery and modeling solutions, large enterprises can maintain one single source of truth in a centralized repository and collaborate with all stakeholders in real-time to gain efficiencies and create significant enterprise-wide and bottom-line impact.